mautic/mautic/UPGRADE-3.0.md

 The following changes were made to support this:
 1. `%mautic.parameters%` is no longer available to services.
 Use the `CoreParametersHelper` instead.
 2. `CoreParametersHelper` is now limited to _just_ Mautic configuration parameters.
-It can no longer be used to fetch other Symfony parameters, `paths`, `mautic.supported_languages`, `mautic.bundles`, or `mautic.plugin.bundles`.
+It can no longer be used to fetch other Symfony parameters, `mautic.paths`, `mautic.supported_languages`, `mautic.bundles`, or `mautic.plugin.bundles`.
 Pass them as needed to the constructor of the service, use the BundleHelper, LanguageHelper, or the PathsHelper instead.
 3. Email spooling was not compatible with dynamic environment variables.
 Thus a new service was created to delegate whether an email should be spooled or sent immediately.
 4. Mautic\CoreBundle\Helper\CacheHelper::clearCache(), clearContainerFile(), clearTranslationCache(), and clearRoutingCache() were removed.